docs/svelte/01-introduction/01-overview.md # Svelte 5 Reference ## Overview Svelte is a compiler-based framework for building web UIs. It turns declarative components into optimized JavaScript. ```svelte ``` Components contain HTML, CSS, and JavaScript. Use with SvelteKit for full-stack apps. ## doc

 • {item}

-• {/each} ``` ## Custom animation functions ```js animation = (node: HTMLElement, { from: DOMRect, to: DOMRect }, params: any) => { delay?: number, duration?: number, easing?: (t: number) => number, css?: (t: number, u: number) => string, tick?: (t: number, u: number) => void } ``` Custom animations receive: - `node`: The HTML element - `animation`: Object with `from` and `to` DOMRect properties - `parameters`: Any custom parameters Return an object with either: - `css` method (preferred, runs off main thread) - `tick` function (runs during animation) ```svelte {#each list as item, index (item)}
+• {/each} ``` ## Custom Animation Functions ```js animation = (node: HTMLElement, { from: DOMRect, to: DOMRect } , params: any) => { delay?: number, duration?: number, easing?: (t: number) => number, css?: (t: number, u: number) => string, tick?: (t: number, u: number) => void } ``` Function receives `node`, `animation` object with `from`/`to` DOMRect properties, and `parameters`. `from` is starting position, `to` is final position after reorder.
+If returned object has `css` method, Svelte creates web animation. `t` goes from 0 to 1 after easing, `u` equals `1 - t`. ```svelte {#each list as item, index (item)}

 {item}